TheGrinderAC/devops-with-kubernetes/README.md

 # devops-with-kubernetes

-> Please raise a github issue if my submission has any problems, Mr. [mluukkai](https://github.com/mluukkai).
+> Please raise a github issue if my submission has any problems, Mr. [mluukkai](https://github.com/mluukkai) & team.
 Thank you for the awesome course!

 ### Exercises